-\\\\\ 14.
-Bird specimen data base -- Whitehorse Taxonomic measurement of bird specimens submitted by the public to the Yukon Department of Environment Laboratory were again collected.
+14. Bird specimen data base -- Whitehorse Taxonomic measurement of bird specimens submitted by the public to the Yukon Department of Environment Laboratory were again collected.
 The data base now contains over 3,000 entries, In 2011 the new research laboratory was completed at Yukon College and in 2012 it began to be developed as the permanent home for the Yukon natural history specimen collections.
-D.Mossop and various Yukon College students d) Cooperative Management Planning The Yukon College Biodiversity Project continued a series of tasks in the current year that involved more direct interpretation of existing data bases. \\\\\ 15.
-Gyrfalcon conservation population integrity and harvest Coast Mountains, Whitehorse In 1997, this project produced an analysis of 15 years of productivity data of the gyrfalcons breeding in the Coastal Mountains south of Whitehorse and straddling the B.C. border.
+In 2015 with a grant from the Yukon College research fund, S. VanDelft greatly enlarged the collection of prepared bird specimens.
+D.Mossop, S.Vandelft, various YC students Support: YC d) Cooperative Management Planning The Yukon College Biodiversity Project continued a series of tasks in the current year that involved more direct interpretation of existing data bases.
+15. Gyrfalcon conservation population integrity and harvest Coast Mountains, Whitehorse In 1997, this project produced an analysis of 15 years of productivity data of the gyrfalcons breeding in the Coastal Mountains south of Whitehorse and straddling the B.C. border.
 The harvest of young birds from this population is allowed annually principally by B.C.
 Sustainability of the harvest was subjected to basic modeling analysis.
 The suggestion was that the then harvest was probably not sustainable.
 In 2001 a consultant's report discussed various options for determining how to better manage the harvest of Gyrfalcons from the population.
-A strategy for assessing and protecting gyrfalcons at the population level was suggested (currently the harvest is basically from an unknown source).
+A strategy for assessing and protecting gyrfalcons at the population level was suggested (currently the harvest is basically from an unknown source but though most likely coming from the Yukon).
 Annual harvest was to be set according to an annual survey.
 In 2004 a project partnership with BC Environment and YTG Environment was struck and funded principally through a grant from the B.C. government.
 More intensive monitoring, banding of young and DNA sampling is involved.
 Blood samples are being analyzed for DNA markers and isotope concentration to begin a larger data base of gyrfalcon population identity throughout the Pacific Northwest.
 As part of this study gyrfalcons have also been monitored on the Chilkat Pass during the fall.
-The 2014 gyrfalcon harvest limit suggested by our work was: one passage juvenile.
+The 2015 gyrfalcon harvest limit suggested by our work was: one passage juvenile.
 Reporting: